mporcheron/porcheron.uk/privacy.md

 ## Advertising

-There is no advertising on this website or monetisation of traffic.
+There is no advertising on this website.

 ## Analytics

-This website uses **Cloudflare Web Analytics** to count visitor numbers and page views.
-[Cloudflare states that](https://www.cloudflare.com/en-gb/web-analytics/ "Information about Cloudflare Web Analytics"):

-> Cloudflare Web Analytics does not use any client-side state, such as cookies or localStorage, to collect usage metrics.
-We also don’t “fingerprint” individuals via their IP address, User Agent string, or any other data for the purpose of displaying analytics.
->
-> *Last checked: 25th July 2021*
+There are no analytics of users to this website.

 ## Collection of personally identifiable information